gradle/native-samples/README.md

 ## Supporting multiple Swift versions (swift-versions)

-This build demonstrates using multiple versions of Swift in a single build.
+This sample demonstrates using multiple versions of Swift in a single build.
 There are two projects that build identical applications.
 One is written in Swift 3 compatible code (`swift3-app`) and one is written with Swift 4 compatible code (`swift4-app`).
 When running the application, it will print a message about which version of Swift was used.

 ### Swift 4